-Pandemic-based fears, street violence, and the sentiment to “leave it all behind” has led to a wave of urban refugees relocating to rural destinations like Eastern Washington, Idaho, and Montana.
+Urban refugees from crowded city streets, pandemic-based fears, and racially charged violence give in to the temptation to “leave it all behind” and move to more rural states.
+Eastern Washington, Idaho, and Montana are favorite destinations for the exodus.
 And why not?
 The cost of living is lower –$350,000 buys a house – an actual house with a yard and several bedrooms, just right for those in-home offices.
 Homes typically are located within a 20-minute drive to groceries, pharmacies, doctors, schools, and coffee shops.
 Skyscrapers don’t block big skies – in fact, you can actually see the stars!
 Free movement without COVID-19 constraints allows access to a plethora of outdoor activities: hiking, camping, boating, fishing, and hunting, to name just a few.

 Your realtor shows you a few houses, maybe even virtually, and tries to match you with the home that has the amenities you’re seeking.
 You find “the perfect” home – a couple of acres, a good internet connection, a gravel driveway, and a quirky road that is never used crossing the corner of “your spread.”